-But shortly thereafter, Keeley tweeted that there is currently a power struggle between the Chick-fil-A Bowl and ACC Commissioner John Swofford.
+But shortly thereafter, Keeley tweeted (since deleted) that there is currently a power struggle between the Chick-fil-A Bowl and ACC Commissioner John Swofford.
 Apparently, Swofford is “trying to force them to take Duke over Miami.”

 Georgia is 7-4-1 all-time against Miami, but the two schools haven’t met since 1966.
 The Hurricanes finished the 2013 regular-season 9-3 (5-3 ACC).

 UGA head coach Mark Richt played for the University of Miami in the early 1980′s and graduated in 1982.
 Richt was the backup to future Hall of Fame quarterback Jim Kelly.